MicrosoftDocs/power-automate-docs/articles/desktop-flows/console.md

 Under the **Application** category, select whether Power Automate should launch automatically and whether closing the console also closes the application.
 You can also set a hotkey combination to stop running flows instantly.

 Using the **Monitoring/Notifications** dropdown list, you can choose whether Power Automate displays integrated Windows notifications, a custom monitoring window, or no notifications at all.
-To find more information regarding Power Automate notifications, refer to [Runtime notifications](runtime-notifications.md).
+To find more information regarding Power Automate notifications, go to [Runtime notifications](runtime-notifications.md).

 By default, Power Automate always prompts you to confirm the triggering of a desktop flow via URL or desktop shortcut.
 The **Display confirmation dialog when invoking flows externally** option allows you to disable this functionality.
 You can find more information about external links in [Run desktop flows via URL or desktop shortcuts](run-desktop-flows-url-shortcuts.md).

 To decide whether Microsoft should collect diagnostic data to improve user experience, navigate to the **Data collection** settings tab.

->[!IMPORTANT]
+> [!IMPORTANT]
->Only admins can change data collection settings.
+> Only admins can change data collection settings.

 ## Desktop flow properties